-- 5.00 Degree Requirements Responsibility rests with the student to know the requirements of the program in which s/he is enrolled, and if a full-time student, to carry no fewer than 12 credit hours per semester. - 5.01 Students are also responsible for meeting deadlines as these relate to academic procedural matters, e.g. add/drop, course selection, free withdrawal. - 5.10 Course Requirements The student is expected to fulfill course requirements as specified in course outlines. - 5.20 Attendance Registration in a course assumes full participation in that course.
+5.00 Degree Requirements - Responsibility rests with the student to know the requirements of the program in which s/he is enrolled, and if a full-time student, to carry no fewer than 12 credit hours per semester.

+- 5.01 Students are also responsible for meeting deadlines as these relate to academic procedural matters, e.g. add/drop, course selection, free withdrawal. - 5.10 Course Requirements The student is expected to fulfill course requirements as specified in course outlines. - 5.20 Attendance Registration in a course assumes full participation in that course.
 Therefore, a student is expected to attend class sessions regularly. - 5.21 Individual instructors shall define "excessive absences" in their respective course policy statements. - 5.22 Excessive absence may result in cancellation of the student's course registration.
 The course instructor requests such cancellation from the dean of the school in the degree program which is responsible for the course.
-This written cancellation results in grades of "W" or "F."

-If the student wishes to appeal (see 4.26), s/he must do so in writing to the dean of the school in the degree program which is responsible for the course within seven days of the cancellation notice.

-5.22.1 If absence due to military obligation and/or related medical treatment impacts student attendance, the student shall arrange with the instructor along with the Office of Veteran Affairs the length of time the student should be absent from the course(s) and provide appropriate documentation substantiating the absence and a plan to make up any missed work.

-Faculty should consider absences due to military obligation or for related medical treatment as excused absences and should not penalize the student.
+This written cancellation results in grades of "W" or "F." - If the student wishes to appeal (see 4.26), s/he must do so in writing to the dean of the school in the degree program which is responsible for the course within seven days of the cancellation notice. - 5.22.1 If absence due to military obligation and/or related medical treatment impacts student attendance, the student shall arrange with the instructor along with the Office of Veteran Affairs the length of time the student should be absent from the course(s) and provide appropriate documentation substantiating the absence and a plan to make up any missed work. - Faculty should consider absences due to military obligation or for related medical treatment as excused absences and should not penalize the student.
 In some circumstances, the length of the absence may be detrimental to the student's success in a course(s) and may be in the student's best interest to withdraw from the course and/or college or request a military leave of absence (4.28).
-Students with military affiliation should be directed to the Office of Veteran's Affairs, all others to the Office of the Registrar.
+Students with military affiliation should be directed to the Office of Veteran's Affairs, all others to the Office of the Registrar. - 5.23 All academic work must be made up regardless of the reason(s) for absences from class(es). - 5.24 The instructor's attendance policy, as stated in the course outline, determines how absences will be treated in that course.
+Any anticipated absence should be brought to the instructor's attention as soon as the student is aware of it, so that appropriate accommodations regarding completion of work may be made.
+Illness should be reported as soon as possible.
+(Proof required at the discretion of the instructor.) - 5.25 State law requires that any student in an institution of higher education who is unable to attend classes on a particular day or days because of his/her religious beliefs is to be excused from any examination or any study or work requirements.
+State law also stipulates that we have the responsibility to make available equivalent opportunities to make up work missed because of these absences and that students have the obligation to make up any work missed.